Whether you like it or not, everything & everybody is a brand.

 A large portion of brand is the feeling your customers get from your business and there is no better way to control the feeling then with your customer service.

 Every personal interaction you or your employees have with your customers should leave them with a positive feeling.
-Make sure all of your customer service delivers a high standard of service to ensure you’re leaving your customers with the positive feelings you want them to have.
+Make sure all of your customer service efforts deliver a high standard to ensure you’re leaving your customers with the positive feelings you want them to have.

 The number one principle on branding is simply that it’s never done.